FIVE judicial officers appointed

 Chaired by the Chief Justice, the national Family Law Forum meets to discuss shared issues arising within the family law system.

-The forum consists of representatives from the Family Court, the Federal Circuit Court, the Family Law Council, the Family Law Section of the Law Council of Australia, National Legal Aid, the Attorney-General’s Department, the Department of Families, Community Services and Indigenous Affairs, Child Support, the Australian Institute of Family Studies, family dispute resolution providers, non-government organisations and community legal centres.
+The forum consists of representatives from the Family Court, the Federal Circuit Court, the Family Law Council, the Family Law Section of the Law Council of Australia, National Legal Aid, the Attorney-General's Department, the Department of Families, Community Services and Indigenous Affairs, the Child Support Agency, the Australian Institute of Family Studies, family dispute resolution providers, non-government organisations and community legal centres.

 Joint Costs Advisory Committee

-The Joint Costs Advisory Committee comprises representatives of the four federal courts: the High Court of Australia, the Federal Court of Australia, the Family Court of Australia and the Federal Circuit Court of Australia.
-During 2012–13 the committee comprised:
+The Joint Costs Advisory Committee comprises representatives of the four federal courts: the High Court of Australia, the Family Court of Australia, the Federal Court of Australia and the Federal Circuit Court of Australia.
+During the reporting period the committee comprised:

-- Judge of the Family Court (Justice Benjamin) (Chair)
+- Judge of the Family Court of Australia (Justice Benjamin) (Chair)

-- Chief Executive Officer and Principal Registrar of the High Court (Andrew Phelan)
+- Chief Executive Officer and Principal Registrar of the High Court of Australia (Andrew Phelan)

-- Deputy Registrar of the Federal Court (John Mathieson)
+- Deputy Registrar of the Federal Court of Australia (John Mathieson)

-- Principal Registrar of the Federal Circuit Court (Adele Byrne)
+- Principal Registrar of the Federal Circuit Court of Australia (Adele Byrne), and

-- Principal Registrar of the Family Court (Angela Filippello) (who participates in the Committee as an observer).
+- Principal Registrar and Acting Principal Registrar of the Family Court of Australia, (Angela Filippello and Chris Spink) (who participates in the Committee as an observer).

 The Committee reviews and recommends variations to the quantum of costs contained in the rules made by federal courts and advises on such other matters relating to those costs as may be referred to it by a federal court.
-The Committee tabled its fifth report on legal practitioners’ costs in September 2012, in which it recommended a 2.7 per cent increase in the scale of costs specified in the Rules of the High Court, Family Court, Federal Court and Federal Circuit Court.
-The Committee also resolved to write to the Law Council of Australia and to the Departments of Attorney-General and Justice, advising of the Committee’s recommendation.
-It also agreed to again draw attention to the Committee’s view that it is not resourced to undertake work to build an empirical basis for determining the impact of increasing cost scales on the confidence in the legal system leading to fairer costs outcomes or whether the risk of higher costs may discourage meritorious litigation and making justice accessible; and would be assisted by better information as part of a broader review of the legal services system.
+The Committee tabled its 6th report on legal practitioners' costs in September 2013, in which the Committee recommended a 2.7 per cent increase in the scale of costs specified in the Rules of the High Court, Family Court, Federal Court and Federal Circuit Court.

 Senior management committees